Luxury toilet Designs

 High level and low-level cisterns are attached to the wall, you will need to ensure your wall can support the weight of a cistern filled with water.
 Make sure you have sturdy walls for fixings and check if they are stud walls or exterior brick walls.
 Most cisterns will tell you what type of wall they are compatible with.

 - Is it wall hung or floor mounted,

 - how high do you want you flush button

 - what types of bends and brackets do you have to cater for

-Gebrit are the market leaders in sanitary technology they have a range of benefits from environmentally friendly to easy to install, Geberit concealed cisterns are the classics of modern bathroom installations and have been installed around the world for more than 50 years.
+Gerbrit is the market leaders in sanitary technology they have a range of benefits from environmentally friendly to easy to install, Geberit concealed cisterns are the classics of modern bathroom installations and have been installed around the world for more than 50 years.
 They are known for their reliability.
 Every cistern is leak-tested before it is delivered.
 The 25-year guaranteed spare parts availability provides long-term security.
 The flush volume of the Geberit Sigma concealed cistern 12 cm can be limited to 4.5 litres.
-It’s therefore exemplary in terms of water consumption and has achieved consistently high scores on the Water Efficiency Label. there is a mine field of options to choose.
-Will your cistern have to be fit into a wall.
+It’s therefore exemplary in terms of water consumption and has achieved consistently high scores on the Water Efficiency Label. there is a minefield of options to choose from.
+Will your cistern has to be fit into a wall?
 See bathroom city’s cisterns